elouannh/elouannh/README.md

 I'm a student who loves programming.
 I speak English and French, but I can also speak Spanish, Japanese and Chinese.

-Looking for experiences to fill my résumé.
+Looking for experiences to fill in my CV.

 ## Technologies I use :tea: